 41 gun salute to mark The Queen's official birthday.
 The salute is fired by the King's Troop Royal Horse Artillery in Green Park at 1252 (by Canada Gate), and by the Honourable Artillery Company at the Tower of London at 1300 (on London Wharf).

 The Knollys Red Rose Rent

-In the 14th century Sir Robert Knollys was fined for building an unauthorized footbridge across Seething Lane.
-In recognition of Knollys' noted military record the fine imposed was one red rose from his garden to be given to the Lord Mayor every Midsummer Day.
-Today a rose is carried by churchwardens of All-Hallows-by-the-Tower to Mansion House, were it is given to the Lord Mayor, along with a bouquet of roses for the lady mayoress.
+In the 14th century, Sir Robert Knollys was fined for building an unauthorized footbridge across Seething Lane.
+In recognition of Knollys' noted military record, the fine imposed was one red rose from his garden to be given to the Lord Mayor every Midsummer Day.
+Today a rose is carried by churchwardens of All-Hallows-by-the-Tower to Mansion House, where it is given to the Lord Mayor, along with a bouquet of roses for the lady mayoress.

 last Monday in July

 The Dyers and Vintner's Companies have the right, established in medieval times, to keep swans on the Thames River.
 So, too, does the crown.
 Every year the Queen's Swan Keeper and Swan Markers from the two livery companies row in skiffs along the river to mark the cygnets (baby swans).

 Doggett's Coat and Badge Race